 - Loading asynchronously may make the page appear to load slightly faster, though BlueConic uses a first class Content Delivery Network to make sure the script is delivered as fast and reliable as possible to the visitor and to minimize the effect on the page loading time.

 Loading BlueConic via a Tag Manager is typically discouraged, as this method is inherently slower than synchronous or asynchronous loading.
 The BlueConic loading time will effectively be stacked on the loading time of the tag manager.
 While this may be acceptable for data collection, when interacting with users via in-line content the chance of visible "flickering" increases significantly.

-If you cannot avoid using this method, or simply need a fast deployment followed by a later revision for user interactions, have the tag manager load the BlueConic script from the URL shown below:
+If you cannot avoid using this method, or need a fast deployment followed by a later revision for user interactions, have the tag manager load the BlueConic script from the URL shown below:

 Replace the [yourscriptname] in this URL with the name of your script.
 See below on how to determine the actual script name.